christielau/portfolio/posts/diplomats-fco.md

 ## Client: Foreign and Commonwealth Office

 ## The problem to be solved:
-Cumbersome online and offline processes for both diplomats and back-end staff.
+A set of regular processes that span across many platforms and channels (online and offline) for both diplomats and back-end staff.
+<i class="twa twa-unamused"> High operational cost </i>
+<i class="twa twa-unamused"> Wasting diplomats' time to chase things up</i>
+<i class="twa twa-unamused"> Error prone and errors are costly </i>

+## Challenges
+- Absence of APIs for many of the external services
+- A number of processes are manual

-## Process:
+## Process
 - User research with diplomats and back-end staff
 - Rapid prototyping with Sketch and Invision
 - Iterative sprints of design refinement